Relatives of accused killer round out defense case in Granville murder trial

-Oxford, N.C. — The Texas man accused of robbing and killing a Granville County couple with his father almost three years ago was paralyzed by fear of his father and was powerless to stop the crime, a psychiatrist testified Monday.
+Oxford, N.C. — Family members on Tuesday defended the Texas man accused of robbing and killing a Granville County couple almost three years ago.

 Eric Alexander Campbell, 24, of Alvin, Texas, is charged with first-degree murder, first-degree burglary, second-degree arson, robbery with a dangerous weapon, larceny of a motor vehicle, financial card theft, identity theft and two counts of cruelty to animals in the Dec.
 31, 2014, deaths of Jerome Faulkner, 73, and his wife, Dora Faulkner, 62.